niaiko/hackernews/README.md

     View other users and their favorite stories

-    There in an included docker-compose file to run a simple boilerplate with MySQL to get you started but you can use your own.
+    There in an included docker-compose file to run a simple boilerplate with Next, Node & MySQL to get you started but you can use your own.
     Just make sure that your build is reproducible !

     DO NOT use privileged ports (<1024 for example) or anything requiring sudo on the host